Spring Cleaning Spa Treatment Menus

 Well, that’s what your spa menu can look like to your clients.

 Now, I totally get that you can’t be redoing the menu at your spa every month.
-After all, you've probably put a lot of thought into creating your spa menu in the first place (and you likely made updates to the treatments you offer in the face of COVID-19).
+After all, you've probably put a lot of thought into creating your spa menu in the first place.
 And there are protocols and standards to follow, programming in your software to think about, and training and product procurement to consider.
 After all, clients come to you for the tried-and-true, right?
 They love what they’re familiar with and what you’ve demonstrated mastery of—that’s the basis for the repeat business you’ve built.

 There’s a fine line between familiar and boring